 - Close all software in use. - If applicable, remove the PC Card.
 To do so, double-click the Safely Remove Hardware icon in the taskbar.
-Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Press the <Ctrl>+<Alt>+<Delete> keys at the same time.
+Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Press the <Ctrl>+<Alt>+<Pelete> keys at the same time.
 If you have not changed the default, the Task Manager will appear.
 Select Shut Down > Turn Off. - Press <Alt>+<F4> to see the Turn off computer window, and press Turn Off.

-If this does not work, you can hold the power switch in the OFF position for more than four seconds.
+If this does not work, you can press the power button for more than four seconds.
 This will shut down the computer.
 This operation may result in data loss.

-If you are not using the computer for a short period of time, you can save power by using the Standby mode.
-To enter Standby mode, press the <Fn> and <Esc>-keys simultaneously.
-Or go to the Start menu, select Turn Off Computer, and then click on Stand By.
-For more details on power management, see Using power saving modes (page 58).
+If you want to shut down the computer for a short period only, you can save power by using the Standby mode.
+Go to the Start menu, select Turn Off Computer, and then click Stand By.
+For more details on power management, see Using power saving modes (page 50).